 How is polysemy different from homonymy?

-This is the second and final lesson about Homonyms and Polysemes.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the second and final chapters about Homonyms and Polysemes.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of homynmy and its five key types: capitonym, heteronym, homograph, homophone and polyseme